We help dyslexic children and all other struggling readers, writers, and spellers reach their full potential.

 All of this allows the therapist to focus the live, one-on-one video session on teaching new lesson material and using their expertise to address your child's individual needs because the Lexercise platform is providing your client much more practice than would be humanly possible in the traditional therapy model.

 There has been a shift in the recommendations of the American Academy of Pediatrics (AAP) on screen time for children.
 “The new guidelines, especially for very young children, shift the focus from WHAT is on the screen to WHO else is in the room” (Kamenetz, 2016).
 Lexercise lessons are built around adult-child interactions and conversations, which is very much in line with the AAP recommendations on screens and screen time.
 Read more in this blog article.

 Teletherapy is very effective.
 Even before the 2020 pandemic, there was mounting evidence that online services (i.e. teletherapy services) are at least as effective as the same type of therapy delivered on-site (Hetherton, 2013) .

 Teletherapy allows for families to attend even when a family member is ill plus there is no travel time or traffic.
 Our highly skilled reading therapists are experts at engaging children in the video conference setting.

 Yes, you can!
 We suggest that, if it is within your budget, it is best to start with Professional Therapy, then move to Basic Therapy after some months if cost is a concern.

 If you are not sure whether your child needs these services and would like to take a free, research-based online test for learning disabilities, head over to our testing page.
 Over 300,000 families have taken our learning disabilities tests with success!Take a free test

-Get an online dyslexia evaluation from a professional.
+Get an online dyslexia evaluation and consultation from a professional.
 Have an expert diagnose if your student has a reading, writing, or spelling problem.Learn more here